 Lastly, most email providers offer a feature to show the devices and locations from which your account has been accessed.
 If you see unknown devices or locations in this list, it could mean your account has been hacked.

 How do I know if my email has been hacked?

 To determine if your email has been hacked, pay close attention to security alerts from your email provider or other online services.
 These alerts often notify you about unauthorized access attempts or other suspicious activity.
 If your friends and family report receiving spam or phishing emails from your address, it’s possible that your email has been hacked.

 Also, receiving password reset emails from various online services you didn’t request might indicate someone is trying to gain control over your accounts.
 You can use websites like “Have I Been Pwned?” to check if your email address has been involved in a known data breach.

 What is the most common way to secure email?

 The most common way to secure your email is to set a strong and unique password that includes a combination of upper and lowercase letters, numbers, and special characters.
 Avoid using easily guessable information such as birthdays or pet names.
 To make this easier, you can use a free online tool called “Strong Password Generator“.

-It’s also important to enable two-factor authentication (2FA) whenever available.
+It’s also important to enable two-factor authentication (2FA) or multi-factor authentication (MFA) whenever available.
 This adds an extra layer of security by requiring you to enter a code from your phone in addition to your password when logging into your email account.